CG-SKYLN/Program.Project/README.md

 ## Program Design Concept
 An idea of what we want the program to look like, created in draw.io.

 What the user will see the moment the app is ran.
+We are planning to add 2 extra car brands to this list.

 ![ProgramConcept](https://github.com/CG-SKYLN/Program.Project/blob/gh-pages/images/ConceptStarting.png)